Basic Units of Electrical Circuits

 Ω = V/A

 Note that this is also the Ohm's Law equation.

 Stating resistance in terms of basic SI units:

 Electrical resistance is also a function of the cross section of the wire, as well as its temperature.

-The ampere (A) is a basic SI unit consisting of the current per second passing a point in an electrical circuit.
+The ampere (A) is a basic SI unit consisting of the amount of electric charge or number of electrons that pass a point in a electrical circuit in one second.
 The volt (V) is the electrical potential causing electrons to move through a wire.
 It is a joule of energy per coulomb of charge.
 The ohm (Ω) is the unit of electrical resistance equal to the 1 volt divided by 1 ampere.